Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 ```

 Now log off and log in again.
-After opening your terminal `home-manager` should be in your `PATH`.
+After opening your terminal, `home-manager` should be in your `PATH`.
 You can edit its config file by executing:

 ```bash